On the geometry of positive cones in finitely generated groups: Connectedness properties for positive cones

 It remains to show that $tS'\ball(1,R)$ $r$-disconnects $P$.
 By hypothesis, there are $a_1,a_2\in P'$ such that $S'$ $r'$-disconnects them.
 Note that $ta_it^{-1}\in P$.
 Let $\{g_i\}_{i=0}^m$ be an $r$-sequence from $ta_1t^{-1}$ to $ta_2t^{-1}$.
 Let $h_0=a_1$, $h_m=a_2$, and for $1<i<m$ let $h_i\in H$ such that $\dist(g_i,th_i)\leq R$.
 Arguing as before, since the $r'$-sequence $\{h_i\}_{i=0}^m$ meets $S'$, we conclude that $\{g_i\}_{i=0}^m$ meets $tS'\ball(1,R)$. \end{proof}

-We do not know if the Hucha property passes to finite index subgroups since not always a left-order on a finite index subgroup can be extended to a left-order on the ambient group.
+We do not know if the Hucha property passes to finite index subgroups since it is not always the case that a left-order on a finite index subgroup can be extended to a left-order on the ambient group.
 We remark that in all the groups that we show that are Hucha, the property is inherited by its finite index subgroups.

 However, we know that the Hucha property is not preserved under direct products. \begin{ex} The free group of rank 2, $F_2$ has the Hucha property with respect to the trivial group.
 This follows form Corollary \ref{cor: free groups}.
 It is known that the BNS-invariant $\Sigma^1(F_2\times F_2)$ is non-empty.
 Concretely, the map that sends each standard generator of $F_2\times F_2$ to $1\in\mathbb{Z}$ has finitely generated kernel.
 Therefore, by Proposition \ref{prop:BNS}, $F_2\times F_2$ has a coarsely connected positive cone. \end{ex}